mohammadMghi/simple-api-gateway-golang/README.md

 This is a simple golang Api gateway

 ## Trace your request
-  In this gateway you can trace your request by root_id you can categorize your incoming request based on relevant id it's simple just open the servers.json and adding your services endpoint and relevant endpoint as sender and receiver
+  In this gateway you can trace your request by correlation_id and causation_id

 ## Gateway can insert relevant data to database

- Connecting gateway to mysql db and its insert request data to the table
+ Connecting gateway to mysql db is essential